Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 In summary, argument list should have the following form:

-* Zero or more positional arguments
+* Zero or more positional arguments;
-* Zero or more named arguments
+* Zero or more named arguments.

 Missing arguments are bound to their default values, if they exist.

 #### Variable length parameters

 One of the parameters may be designated as being variable length (aka *vararg*).
 A parameter list $(p_1, \ldots, \text{vararg }p_i: P_i = v_i, \ldots, p_n)$ means a function may be called with any number of arguments in the i-th position.
 These arguments are represented inside function body $b$ as an [array of type $P_i$][Array types].

 If a variable length parameter is not last in the parameter list, all subsequent arguments in the function invocation should be specified as named arguments.
 If a variable length parameter has a default value, it should be an expression which evaluates to an [array of type $P_i$][Array types].

 An array of type $Q <: P_i$ may be *unpacked* to a variable length parameter in function invocation using [spread operator][Spread operator]; in this case array elements are considered to be separate arguments in the variable length parameter position.
 A function invocation may include several spread operator expressions corresponding to the vararg parameter.

 #### Extension function declaration

 An _extension function declaration_ is similar to a standard function declaration, but introduces an additional special function parameter, the _receiver parameter_.
 This parameter is designated by specifying the receiver type (the type before `.` in function name), which becomes the type of this receiver parameter.
-This parameter is not named and must always be supplied, e.g. it cannot be a variable-argument parameter, have a default value, etc.
+This parameter is not named and must always be supplied (either explicitly or implicitly), e.g. it cannot be a variable-argument parameter, have a default value, etc.

 Calling such a function is special because the receiver parameter is not supplied as an argument of the call, but as the [_receiver_][Receivers] of the call, be it implicit or explicit.
 This parameter is available inside the scope of the function as the implicit receiver or `this`-expression, while nested scopes may introduce additional receivers that take precedence over this one.
 See [the receiver section][Receivers] for details.
 This receiver is also available (as usual) in nested scope using labeled `this` syntax using the name of the declared function as the label.

 For more information on how a particular receiver for each call is chosen, please refer to the [overloading section][Overload resolution].